NithinKalidas/Appian/Generic.md

 ##  .
 What is a customization file?
 The customization file is used to provide values to the environmental constant and connected systems when deploying to another environment so that the value changed isn't missed.

+## .
+Tempo vs Site?

+Default by appian
+View/See all tasks
+Can't add logo
+No changes can be done

+Site:
+Can configure based on business need
+Security acess can be modified (user access views can be designed) Can Add Logo
+Changes can be Done to the site based on requirement